jetstream-cloud/js2docs/docs/general/manilaHorizon.md

     - access type - cephx
     - access level - read-write
-    - access to - an arbitrary name (In this example it is `manilashare`)
+    - access to - an arbitrary unique name (In this example it is `manilashare`.
+The name assigned must be globally unique, if you use the name `manilashare`, you will see an error state.)

 ![image](../images/JS2-manila4.png)  &nbsp;